- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

-There are lots of rental options.
+There are lots of rental options in this neighbourhood.
 This is a popular area for young professionals as it's close to most workplaces in the city centre.
 It's also a popular nightlife spot and home to some of Washington DC’s top nightclubs and bars.
-Furthermore, the area is served well by public transport as it has a number of subway stations in close proximity.
+The area is served well by public transport as it has a number of subway stations in close proximity.

 Georgetown is a historic area in northwest Washington DC which is known for great shopping, nightlife and dining options.
 This neighbourhood is characterised by old houses, cobbled streets and trolley tracks, which are all part of Georgetown’s historic charm.

 Georgetown is located close to the Potomac River.
 It's common to see residents walking, jogging and cycling along the canal path.
-The fact that this area is also home to Georgetown University means that there is a large student population and always plenty going on in terms of entertainment, sporting events and lectures.
-The area is also home to many foreign embassies, making it a popular neighbourhood for expats working in the diplomatic sector.
+The fact that this area is also home to Georgetown University means that there is a large student population, and always plenty going on in terms of entertainment, sporting events and lectures.
+The area is also home to many foreign embassies, making it a popular neighbourhood for newcomers working in the diplomatic sector.

 Family-friendly neighbourhoods of Washington DC

-Each year, large numbers of expats are transferred to Washington DC for work on packages that allow them to bring their families along.
+Each year, large numbers of people are transferred to Washington DC through companies that allow them to bring their families along.
 The city is a great place to set up a family home.

 Washington DC has some of the USA’s top schools and universities.
-For expats moving there with children, being close to good schools will certainly be a priority.
+For those moving there with children, being close to good schools will certainly be a priority.

-This is a great neighbourhood in which to set up home as a new expat family in Washington DC.
-Dupont Circle has many different accommodation options on offer, with everything from large apartment communities to spacious family homes and condos.
-Dupont Circle is therefore an area suitable for a variety of people, from professional expats to those with young children.
+This is a great neighbourhood in which to set up home as a new family in Washington DC.
+Dupont Circle has many different accommodation options on offer, from large apartment communities to spacious family homes and condos.
+Dupont Circle is therefore an area suitable for a variety of people, from professionals to those with young children.

 This neighbourhood has a vibrant entertainment scene and people come to Dupont Circle from all over Washington DC to eat at some of the city’s top restaurants.
 There are also lots of coffee shops, bookstores and art galleries in the neighbourhood.